 UCLA’s Center for Accessible Education (CAE) facilitates academic accommodations for regularly enrolled, matriculating students with disabilities.
 The CAE provides access to the numerous educational opportunities available to students on our campus and empowers students to realize their academic potential.

 is devoted to providing quality, accessible, state-of-the-art healthcare and education to support the unique development of UCLA students.

-UCLA is home for more than 12,000 international students and scholars away from home.
+UCLA is home to more than 12,000 international students and scholars away from home.
 The Dashew Center is the place where domestic and international students and scholars meet.
 Dashew enhances the UCLA experience for international students and scholars with our multicultural programs and services.
-It assists UCLA academic departments with visa services and serve as a resource and learning center for the entire UCLA community to promote global connection, international understanding and cultural sensitivity.
+It assists UCLA academic departments with visa services and serve as a resource and learning center for the entire UCLA community to promote global connection, international understanding, and cultural sensitivity.